Our unity is not because of a common culture, ethnic identity, or background. Our unity is found in what we believe about Jesus.

 Baptist

 The Garden is rooted in historic Baptist church polity.
-Among many facets, this includes our conviction of believer’s baptism.
-Baptists, while historically autonomous, willingly partner and organize with other Baptist churches for missions and equipping future pastors.
-For this reason, we cooperate with the Southern Baptist Convention.
+The Baptist movement is very old and an attempt to align congregational life with the direction of God's Word.
+Among many facets, this includes our conviction of believer’s baptism, congregational authority, and two offices: elders and deacons.
+Baptists, while historically autonomous, willingly partner and organize with other Baptist churches for missions, accountability, and equipping future pastors.
+For this reason, we cooperate with the Southern Baptist Convention, Baptist Convention of Maryland/Delaware, Baltimore Baptist Association, and the Association of Churches for Missions and Evangelism (ACME).

 Elder Led

 We believe that the Bible calls every local ekklesia (‘assembly’ or ‘church’) to be led by a plurality of elders.
 The word elder is synonymous in the Bible with “pastor” and “bishop.”
-According to Scripture, elders are to be men who meet all qualifications in 1 Timothy 2 and Titus 1.
-The Garden has structure ourselves with both paid staff elders and non-staff elders working side-by-side as equals in leading, loving, and shepherding the church.
+While we have a lead pastor, the differences are in capacity and delegated functions, not authority.
+The Garden Church has structure ourselves with both paid staff elders and non-staff elders working side-by-side as equals in leading, loving, and shepherding the church.
+According to Scripture, elders are to be men who meet all qualifications in 1 Timothy 3 and Titus 1.

 Deacon Served